Eww - Widgets for everyone!

 • dragtype: string Type of value that should be dragged from this widget.
 Possible values: "file", "text"

-• onclick: string a command that get's run when the button is clicked
+• onclick: string command to run when the widget is clicked

-• onmiddleclick: string a command that get's run when the button is middleclicked
+• onmiddleclick: string command to run when the widget is middleclicked

-• onrightclick: string a command that get's run when the button is rightclicked
+• onrightclick: string command to run when the widget is rightclicked

 label